sook-tusk/SRMS-Workshop/Linux_Ubuntu22_R_RStudio_Installation_v1.md

 ```

 ## To download RStudio
-1. Check your Ubutun version by accessing *Settings > About*.
+1. Check your Ubuntu version by accessing *Settings > About*.
 (mine is Ubuntu 22)

 2. Launch a browser of your choice and type *download RStudio* in the search bar.

-3. Go to the Posit page and download *ubuntu .deb* file which is appropriate for your OS.
+3. Go to the Posit page and download *ubutu .deb* file which is appropriate for your OS.

 4. (in Terminal), we will go to the *Downloads* folder and indicate the downloaded *.deb* file to install by typing:
 ```